 Focuses on the emerging research and theory in positive psychology on the nature of happiness.
 The determinants and correlates of happiness will be examined, including the role played by love, humor, forgiveness, religion, compassion, and spirituality in creating happiness.
-Prereq: PSYC 1001 or equiv.
+Prereq: PSYC 1001.

 PSYC 4330.
 Human Factors Engineering.
 3 cr. hrs.

 Person-machine interactions, including sensory and motor phenomena and human limitations, controls and displays for computer-based and conventional machines, human information processing and artificial intelligence, workspace and environmental factors that influence optimal performance, relevant legal issues and human functioning in outer space.
-PSYC 1001 or equiv.; or engineering major.
+Prereq: PSYC 1001; or engineering major; or cons. of instr.